 Lily Batchelder, Robert C. Kopple Family Professor of Taxation, has been nominated as assistant secretary for tax policy in the Treasury Department.
 Batchelder served from 2010 to 2014 as the majority chief tax counsel for the US Senate Finance Committee, and then joined the Obama White House as deputy director of the National Economic Council and deputy assistant to the President.

-Bob Bauer, professor of practice and distinguished scholar in residence, will co-chair the Presidential Commission on the Supreme Court of the United States.
+Bob Bauer, professor of practice and distinguished scholar in residence, co-chairs the Presidential Commission on the Supreme Court of the United States.
 Former White House counsel in the Obama Administration, Bauer is co-director of NYU Law’s Legislative and Regulatory Process Clinic and the co-author, with Jack Goldsmith, of After Trump: Reconstructing the Presidency (2020).

 Nadiya Beckwith-Stanley ’16, LLM ’17, a policy advisor on the Biden-Harris Transition and a former tax associate at Skadden, Slate, Arps, Meagher & Flom, was named special assistant to the President for budget and tax policy.